Eastern Australia Trip. Day 2 : Sydney

 Nu'man manage to collect all the stamps

-The arrangement was to get into the Paramatta river cruise back to the city.
-But since we still got plenty of time, Kat drove us to the Olympic stadium area.
-Even though she just passed by the area, we can felt the vibrancy and excitement of the events.
-Once we arrived at the jetty, the ferry was there and that's the last point that Kat were with us.
-The cruise took us to the Harbour Bridge passed through the Balmain area and Cockatoo Island.
+The arrangement was to get into the Paramatta River cruise back to the city.
+But since we still had plenty of time, Kat drove us to the Olympic stadium area.
+Even though she just passed by the area, we could feel the vibrancy and excitement of the events.
+Once we arrived at the jetty, the ferry was there, and that's the last point that Kat was with us.
+The cruise took us to the Harbour Bridge and passed through the Balmain area and Cockatoo Island.
 We even had the chance to soak up the incredible, iconic architecture of the area, as well as the vibrant lights of Luna Park.

 A quite large ferry with two enclosed decks

-but the best thing that you can have splendid view, like this Balmain area!
+But the best thing is that you can have a splendid view, like this Balmain area!

 A gigantic cruiser parked just beside the Harbour Bridge

 You have options to disembark either at Darling Harbour or Circular Quay.
-We chose the later as we wanted to get closer view to the most iconic Sydney, the Opera House.
-But the crowd pulled us away, so we just headed back to the hotel, saving the Opera for tomorrow.
+We chose the latter, as we wanted to get a closer view of the most iconic Sydney, the Opera House.
+But the crowd pulled us away, so we just headed back to the hotel, saving the opera for tomorrow.

 Jalan-jalan kat Circular Quay, ternampak plak Ayam brand